Frequently Asked Questions

 The restaurant operates on 2 floors: ground floor and basement.
 We recommend wheelchair users to request a ground floor table at time of booking.
 Please note the toilets are situated in the basement, which may be difficult for some.
 There is a very well looked after public toilet 50 metres down the road on Greyhound Street, open every day until 7:45pm.

 Yes.
-And they love to make everything from scratch using fresh ingredients.
-Many chefs don’t hesitate using ready made frozen foods (particularly desserts, cakes, potato and vegetable garnishes) … ours never do!
+And he loves to make everything from scratch using fresh ingredients.
+Many restaurant kitchens don’t hesitate to use ready made frozen foods (particularly desserts, cakes, potato and vegetable garnishes) … Jeremy never does!

 15. Do you charge extra for service?

-If your table is of 5 diners and above, or if you order after 7pm, 10% service will be shown on your bill.
+If your table is of 5 diners and above, 10% service will be shown on your bill.

 16. I have a special bottle of wine, can I bring it to drink with my meal at French Living?